Michael-Senkao/Competitive-Programming/LeetCode/71. Simplify Path/README.md

 ## [71.
 Simplify Path](https://leetcode.com/problems/simplify-path)

-Given an absolute path for a Unix-style file system, which begins with a slash <code>'/'</code>, transform this path into its <strong>simplified canonical path</code>.
+Given an absolute path for a Unix-style file system, which begins with a slash <code>'/'</code>, transform this path into its <strong>simplified canonical path</strong>.

 In Unix-style file system context, a single period <code>'.'</code> signifies the current directory, a double period <code>".."</code> denotes moving up one directory level, and multiple slashes such as <code>"//"</code> are interpreted as a single slash.
-In this problem, treat sequences of periods not covered by the previous rules (like <code>"..."<code>) as valid names for files or directories.
+In this problem, treat sequences of periods not covered by the previous rules (like <code>"..."</code>) as valid names for files or directories.

 The simplified canonical path should adhere to the following rules:

-- It must start with a single slash <code>'/'<code>.
+- It must start with a single slash <code>'/'</code>.
-- Directories within the path should be separated by only one slash <code>'/'<code>.
+- Directories within the path should be separated by only one slash <code>'/'</code>.
-- It should not end with a slash <code>'/'<code>, unless it's the root directory.
+- It should not end with a slash <code>'/'</code>, unless it's the root directory.
 - It should exclude any single or double periods used to denote current or parent directories.

 Return the new path.